 C. A business license is established for the adult beverage industry in King County to provide greater certainty about where adult beverage producers and tasting rooms are located and to verify that they are in compliance with county rules and laws.

-D. Two demonstration projects are established in the rural area of the Sammamish Valley, with one of the two also applicable to the Vashon Island Town Center Special District Overlay.
+D. Two demonstration projects are established in the rural area of the Sammamish Valley, with one of the two also applicable to the Vashon-Maury Island Rural Town boundary.
 One demonstration is in two limited areas and evaluates the presence of remote tasting rooms in the rural community.
 The second demonstration is in one very limited area and evaluates incorporating industry-supporting events within the conditional use permit rather than through the annual temporary use permit process.

 SECTION 2.
-Sections 3 through 9 of this ordinance should constitute a new chapter in K.C.C.
+Sections 3 through 10 of this ordinance should constitute a new chapter in K.C.C.
 Title 6.